Introduction to the Present PerfectLevel: Intermediate

 - First lesson on the Present Perfect with a review of verb tenses used in lessons 1 - 46.

-- New Vocabulary: 14 new items, including mysogyny, for example.
+- New Vocabulary: 14 new items, including misogyny, for example.

-- British and N. American differrences in the use of this tense.
+- British and N. American differences in the use of this tense.

 Exercises for this lesson:

 - Watch the video without subtitles.

 - Watch the video with English Subtitles.
 Use the Pause button.
 People speak fast!